Random actions of homeomorphisms of Cantor sets embedded in a line and Tits alternative: Introduction

 The proofs of Theorem \ref{Margulis} always rely on the fact that homeomorphisms of the circles preserve or reverse the circular order.
 This rigidity allows to find some structure on the group actions.
-On the other hand, it is very hard to obtain some kind of Tits alternative for groups of homeomorphisms of a higher dimensional manifold.
-In this article, we study an intermediate case: if $K\subset \mathbb{S}^1$ is a compact subset of the circle, we consider groups of homeomorphisms of $K$ which locally preserves or reverse the order.
+On the other hand, it is very hard to obtain some kind of Tits alternative for groups of homeomorphisms of a higher dimensional manifold (see however \cite{HX} for a result in this direction).
+In this article, we study an intermediate case: if $K\subset \mathbb{S}^1$ is a compact subset of the circle, we consider groups of homeomorphisms of $K$ which locally preserve or reverse the order.
 If $K= \mathbb{S}^1$, the group is simply $\mathrm{Homeo}(\mathbb{S}^1)$, but if $K$ is smaller, typically a Cantor set, then the structure of the group actions may complexify.
 Indeed, some elements of the group might permute various parts of $K$.
-In fact, it is possible to find a set $K$ such that any finite group acts faithfully on $K$ in a locally monotonic way.
+In fact, if $K$ is a Cantor set it is possible to prove that any finite group acts faithfully on $K$ in a locally monotonic way.

 We prove a Tits alternative for this kind of actions.
 The usual proofs of Margulis Theorem do not adapt well to this more general context, and we actually did not manage to find a purely topological proof: our proof relies on probabilistic tools, and more precisely on properties of random walks on the group.